 Yes.
 We break down your yearly payment into 12 months.
 In most cases, You pay for 9 months of rent and 3 are free (The free months usually fall during the summer time following a school schedule).
 If you return an instrument within those 9 paid months you will be refunded for any months you didn’t use.

 NOTE: We require a 2 month commitment for yearly AND monthly contracts.
 There is no difference in monetary commitment for a yearly contract and monthly.

-I don't live in Ohio.
+I live a little bit far from you.
 Can I still rent an instrument?

-If you are a violin or viola player, of course you can!
+Yes of course you can!
 Check out our rental rates and policies for “Out of State” renters on our website for more information!
+If you live in Ohio but far away (e.g. Cleveland , Toledo) you are considered “Out-of-State.”
 Additionally, if you live in Northern Kentucky, i.e. Florence, Covington, etc. we consider you to be an “In State” renter.
-Cellos and basses are not available for out-of-state rental.
+Cellos and Basses are an additional shipping charge to rent Out-of State.